-To evaluate the programs’ effectiveness, a team from Rhode Island Hospital, led by Dr. Traci Green, is assessing the six grantees individually and as a cohort to analyze outcomes.
-Highlights from the first year and a half of evaluation include:
+To evaluate the programs’ effectiveness, a team from Rhode Island Hospital, led by Dr. Traci Green, assessed the six grantees individually and as a cohort to analyze outcomes.

-In September 2020, RIZE extended the Enabling Health program and evaluation for an additional year to support the grantees as they adjust their services to respond to the COVID-19 pandemic.
-Some exciting innovations were borne from the pandemic including, telephonic supports/virtual clinical assessment, virtual support groups, mobile syringe/safety kit delivery, full-service outdoor facilities, and COVID testing.
-These new interventions will be included in the final evaluation.
+In September 2020, RIZE extended the Enabling Health program and evaluation for an additional year to support the grantees as they adjusted their services to respond to the COVID-19 pandemic.
+Some noteworthy innovations were borne from the pandemic including, telephonic supports/virtual clinical assessment, virtual support groups, mobile syringe/safety kit delivery, full-service outdoor facilities, and COVID testing.

 “RIZE’s investment in our program will help us overcome the opioid crisis in Lynn and we look forward to sharing a successful model of treatment for our most vulnerable population with other communities in Massachusetts.”